Global markets weekly update

 Fixed Income

 We continue to advocate seizing the yield advantage in high quality fixed income to build resilient portfolios, especially since equity valuations remain stretched.
-We recommend overweighting intermediate-maturity bonds (5-7 years), also less exposed to concerns over widening government budget deficits and rising debt levels.
-The primary source of return will be carry and not capital gains.
+We recommend overweighting intermediate-maturity bonds (5-7 years) and avoiding long-term sovereign bonds more exposed to concerns over widening government budget deficits and rising debt levels.